Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Architecture Models

-In a centralised model, the FMI maintains a central ADS, as shown in Figure 1.
-The FMI receives trade submissions (from sources such as electronic communication networks and voice), processes the trades internally, and persists CDM business events to the central ADS.
-Broker-dealers can then consume the CDM business events via an applications programming interface (API).
+In a centralized model, the FMI maintains a central ADS, as shown in Figure 1.
+The FMI receives trade submissions (eg, from electronic communication networks and via voice trading), processes the trades internally and carries through CDM business events to the central ADS.
+Broker-dealers can then consume the CDM business events via an application programming interface (API).
 Each broker-dealer maintains a local copy of relevant data from the central ADS, implemented in a form that could potentially range (depending on requirements) from a simple log to a database containing replicated trades.
 The broker-dealer also maintains relevant local controls and services (including trade process data that is private to the broker-dealer).
 The combination of the local copy of the ADS and the local controls and services can be considered the broker-dealer’s ADS.
-There are several implementation options to create this combination, such as enriching private fields in CDM business events with broker-dealer specific data or joining “immutable” trades with broker-dealer specific data in a separate repository.
+There are several implementation options to create this combination, such as enriching private fields in CDM business events with broker-dealer-specific data or joining “immutable” trades with broker-dealer-specific data in a separate repository.

 Until the broker-dealer’s internal applications are able to consume CDM business events directly, the broker-dealer would have to transform CDM business events into its internal data model (IDM) business events for its applications to consume.
-Such IDM business events are typically in an existing proprietary-format and would be persisted in an internal data store, so it should be noted that the CDM has synonyms to allow firms to internally extend the CDM to map to their IDM and manage those mappings over time until they transition to use the CDM directly.
-The internal data store may need to be reconciled with the broker-dealer’s ADS, so careful design is required to minimise any increase in complexity arising from interim adoption scenarios.
+Such IDM business events are typically in an existing proprietary format and are persisted in an internal data store, so it should be noted that the CDM has synonyms to allow firms to internally extend the CDM to map to their IDM and manage those mappings over time until the firm transitions to using the CDM directly.
+The internal data store may need to be reconciled with the broker-dealer’s ADS, so careful design is required to minimize any increase in complexity arising from interim adoption scenarios.

 We now consider some specific options that may be made available to broker-dealers regarding their degree of integration with the central ADS.
-Figure 1 illustrates four key options that can be viewed as different adoption scenarios along a long-term journey of increasing integration:
+Figure 1 illustrates four key options that can be viewed as different adoption scenarios along a long-term journey of increasing integration, ie, the first three scenarios are interim states and the fourth scenario is the end state.